Marsfan/jetson-nano-image/guide.md

 # Create your own image for jetson nano board

 ## Introduction

-_Note: This guide is copied from https://pythops.com/post/create-your-own-image-for-jetson-nano-board so that it is still readable in the even that site goes down.
-I made a few minor alterations to the guide to make it fit my purposes better, and to display in markdown better.
+\_Note: This guide is copied from [https://pythops.com/post/create-your-own-image-for-jetson-nano-board](https://pythops.com/post/create-your-own-image-for-jetson-nano-board) so that it is still readable in the event that site goes down.
+I made a few minor alterations to the guide to make it display right in markdown, and to fix some issues I had with the guide.

 This article will guide you step by step to create a minimalist Ubuntu based image for your NVIDIA Jetson nano board that best suits your project.